cogent3/cogent3/doc/cookbook/alignments.rst

     ATGCC------
     <BLANKLINE>

-.. note:: The order is not preserved if you use ``toFasta`` method, which sorts sequences by name.
+.. note:: The order is not preserved if you use ``to_fasta`` method, which sorts sequences by name.

 Inserting the sequences
 """""""""""""""""""""""